ardatan/graphql-tools/designs/graphql-decorator-spec.md

 * A specific field
 * An argument

 Decorators can modify the behavior of the parts of the schema they are applied to.
 Sometimes that requires modifying other parts of the schema.
-For instance, the @validateRange decorator modifies the behavior of the containing field's resolve function.
+For instance, the @validateRange decorator modifies the behavior of the containing field's resolver.

 In general, decorators either add, remove or modify an attribute of the thing they wrap.
-The most common type of decorator (e.g. @adminOnly, @log, @connector) will wrap one or more field's resolve functions to alter the execution behavior of the GraphQL schema, but other decorators (e.g. @description) may add attributes to a type, field or argument.
+The most common type of decorator (e.g. @adminOnly, @log, @connector) will wrap one or more field resolvers to alter the execution behavior of the GraphQL schema, but other decorators (e.g. @description) may add attributes to a type, field or argument.
 It is also possible for a type decorator to add a field to the type (e.g. @id(fields: ["uuid"]) can add the __id field).

 ## Schema decorator API